X-ray Photoelectron Spectroscopy

 - Unique ionic liquids expertise.

-- High throughput multi position programmable stage allows multiple samples in one experiment.
+- High throughput multi position programmable stage allows multiple samples in one experiment including a tilt stage for topographic samples.

 - Magnetic immersion lens system allows the area of analysis to be defined by apertures.